It's also used to treat infections such as:

 - have myasthenia gravis – a rare muscle-weakening disease

-For acne, it's usual to take 1 capsule of lymecycline once a day, usually in the morning.
+For acne, you'll usually take 1 capsule of lymecycline once a day, usually in the morning.
 Each capsule contains 408mg of lymecycline.

-When you take it for other infections, follow your doctor or pharmacist's instructions.
+When you take it for infections, follow your doctor or pharmacist's instructions.

 You can take this medicine with or without food.
 But you're less likely to feel sick if you have it with food.